mounir1/Educaper/README.md

 # Educaper v 0.0.1
-available on plaaystore and app store
+available on playstore and app store

 contact mounir@educaper.com for more information